melemanuhulu/ploopy-adept/hardware/additional-hardware.md

 - (1) ball-head tripod mount
 - (1) acorn nut to secure the L-bracket to the tripod mount (usually 1/4-20)
 - (1) small washer to go between the acorn nut and the L-bracket
+- Hardware to connect the tripod mount to the desk/work surface may be required and will vary depending on the desk/work surface